4 Explore the Community

 5. What is absent? (who is missing, which steps are skipped, or what resources are absent)

-• Watch for workarounds, repeated frustrations, hesitations, delays, and subtle rituals that hint at unmet needs.
+• Watch for workarounds, repeated frustrations, hesitations, delays, and the subtle rituals that hint at unmet needs.

 Success measure: when you can describe how a day actually unfolds for your community, not just what they say about it.